ronpang/WizFi360-cpy/examples/MQTT/README.md

 ### Thonny (in debug mode)
 The result of the MQTT communicated with adafruit IO.

-Since it is in debug mode to the connecting details, it shows the secret information for connecting to the adafruit IO.

-The results has been covered in different colors.

-🔵Blue: Adafruit IO username

-🔴Red: Adafruit IO password / key

 ![link-thonny_img]

 ### Adafruit IO
 The results from Adafruit IO

-🔵Blue: Adafruit IO username

-🔴Red: Results

 ![link-adadfruit_img]